n00bmobile/Bank-Robbery-System/README.md

 5.I remember seeing this on CoderHire/Script Fodder...

 I started this project wanting to clone the Bank Robbery System from Script Fodder, they both do the same but the code is all mine.

-6.Some files are saying that they're from Beta Ver 1.3...
-The newest one is Beta Ver 1.4!
-Where can I get the rest of the Beta Ver 1.4 files?

-It doesn't mean that it's outdated, it only means that it hasn't been modified since Beta Ver 1.3!